microsoft/terminal/doc/specs/drafts/#3327 - Application Theming/#3327 - Application Theming.md

 2. The user has set the `theme` to `"My Boxy Theme"`, the first theme in the list of themes.
 If the user wanted to switch to the other installed theme, `"My small light theme"`, they'd simply need to change this property.

+> _note_: Initially, we had considered a `elementPropertyName`-like syntax as opposed to the above `element.propertyName` one.
+The consensus was the dotted version was simpler to mentally parse and overall better.

+These Theme objects are designed to make it simple for the user to be able to quickly download these as an extension in the future, and hot-switch between them.
+Imagine: an application that would provide a gallery of uploaded themes, and the user could install them as [fragment extensions].

 ### Exposed theme properties